-For the fiscal year ended December 31, 2014
+SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 31, 2014 Commission File No. 1-15579 The Safety Company M ISA SAFETY INCORPORATE D (Exact name of registrant as specified in its charter) Pennsylvania (State or other jurisdiction of incorporation or organization) 46-4914539 (IRS Employer Identification No.) 1000 Cranberry Woods Drive Cranberry Township, Pennsylvania (Address of principal executive offices) Registrant's telephone number, including area code: (724) 776-8600 16066-5207 (Zip code) (Title of each class) Common Stock, no par value Securities registered pursuant to Section 12(b) of the Act: (Name of each exchange on which registered) New York Stock Exchange Indicate by check mark whether the registrant i s a well-known seasoned issuer, as defined in Rule 405 of th ne Securities Act.
+Yes x No □ Indicate by check mark if the registrant is not r equired to file reports pursuant to Section 13 or Section 15(o d) of the Act.
+Yes \square No x (1) has filed all reports required to be filed by Section 13 or sen subject to such filing requirements for the past 90 days. has submitted electronically and posted on its corporate Web 5 of Regulation S-T (§ 232.405 of this chapter) during the p ost such files).
+Yes x No \Box ent filers pursuant to Item 405 of Regulation S-K (§ 229.405 wledge, in the definitive proxy statement incorporated by re s a large accelerated filer, an accelerated filer, a non-acceler relerated filer" and "smaller reporting company" in Rule 12b Large accelerated filer x Accelerated filer \square Non-accelerated filer \square Smaller reporting company (Do not check if a smaller reporting company) Indicate by check mark whether the registrant i s a shell company (as defined in Rule 12b-2 of the Act).
+Y es □ No ⊠ As of February 19, 2015, there were outstanding affiliates as of June 30, 2014 was approximately \$1.500.
+37,451,901 shares of common stock, no par value.
+The aggr \$1.8 billion. egate market value of voting stock held by non- DOCUMENTS INCORPORATED BY REFERENCE Portions of the Proxy Statement for the Ma y 12, 2015 Annual Meeting of Shareholders are incorporated d by reference into Part III.

+Signatures

-Commission File No. 1-15579
+Item No.

-(Exact name of registrant as specified in its charter)

-Pennsylvania (State or other jurisdiction of incorporation or organization) 46-4914539 (IRS Employer Identification No.)

-(Zip code)

-1000 Cranberry Woods Drive Cranberry Township, Pennsylvania (Address of principal executive offices)

-Registrant's telephone number, including area code: (724) 776-8600

-(Title of each class) Common Stock, no par value Securities registered pursuant to Section 12(b) of the Act: (Name of each exchange on which registered) New York Stock Exchange

-Indicate by check mark whether the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗵 No 🗆

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗵

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months and (2) has been subject to such filing requirements for the past 90 days.
-Yes \square No \square

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Website, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T (\S 232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes \boxtimes No \square

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K (§ 229.405 of this chapter) is not contained herein, and will not be contained, to the best of registrant's knowledge, in the definitive proxy statement incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K.

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated filer," "accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large accelerated filer \boxtimes Non-accelerated filer \square Accelerated filer □ Smaller reporting company □

-(Do not check if a smaller reporting company)

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes 🗆 No 🗵

-As of February 19, 2015, there were outstanding 37,451,901 shares of common stock, no par value.
-The aggregate market value of voting stock held by non-affiliates as of June 30, 2014 was approximately \$1.8 billion.

-DOCUMENTS INCORPORATED BY REFERENCE

-Portions of the Proxy Statement for the May 12, 2015 Annual Meeting of Shareholders are incorporated by reference into Part III.